jfreehill/Akro/README.md

 5. ????
 6. Profit

-Yeah I didn't dev any tests, because I wanted to knock it out as fast as possible (and I'm lazy).
+Yeah I didn't dev any tests, because I wanted to knock it out as fast as possible (and I'm busy/lazy).